History of Kevin Garnett in Timeline

 In 2021, Kevin Garnett was named to the NBA 75th Anniversary Team.

-In 2024, Kevin Garnett is recognized as one of only five NBA players to have received both the NBA Most Valuable Player Award and the NBA Defensive Player of the Year Award, highlighting his exceptional career achievements.
+As of 2024, Kevin Garnett is one of only five NBA players to have won both the NBA Most Valuable Player Award and the NBA Defensive Player of the Year Award.